davidwrede/chef-web-docs-1/step_resource/step_resource_machines_codependent_servers.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag resource_machines_codependent_servers

 The following example shows how to create two identical machines, both of which cannot exist without the other.
-The first |resource machine| resource block creates the first machine by omitting the recipe that requires the other machine to be defined.
+The first **machine** resource block creates the first machine by omitting the recipe that requires the other machine to be defined.
 The second resource block creates the second machine; because the first machine exists, both recipes can be run.
 The third resource block applies the second recipe to the first machine:

 .. code-block:: ruby